amsandiego/amsandiego/README.md

 - I'm Annie, currently working as a software engineer at Samsung.
 - I spent 5 years to finish my Civil Engineering degree, half a year to get my professional license, and 1.5 years working in the industry.
 That's a total of 7 years devoted to civil engineering.
-- I lost my job during the pandemic and tried my luck in IT, reading from Reddit that it is one of the highest paying careers with low barriers to entry.
-I hyped myself up to like programming.
-I did like it for a while, loved the high salary, work-life balance, and work-from-anywhere perks.
-Nowadays, I'm not so sure.
+- I lost my job during the pandemic and tried my luck in IT.
+I was hired by a company that accepts career shifters.
+I am now 3.5. years into my journey as a software engineer, primarily focusing on web development.
-- I have been in the tech field for 3.5 years now.
-I am thankful for the friends I met, the money I got which was able to pay for my mom's cancer treatment, and which allowed me to have actual hobbies.
-- The joy of solving complex problems, fixing bugs, implementing features has faded.
-It could be because of the lack of empathy I received when I was going thru a tough time and couldn't focus at work.
-It could be because my heart was being called to something else.
 - Dreams can change.
-I hope to be able to reach the next dream that's brewing on my mind. ☺️⚕️
+I hope to be able to reach the next dream that's brewing on my mind. ☺️

 <br>